creme332/myjobviz/README.md

 Resource | Source | Note
 ---|---| ---|
 [Geojson file for Mauritian districts](data/mauritius-districts-geojson.json) | https://data.govmu.org/dkan/?q=dataset/mauritius-districts | The original geojson file contains some spelling mistakes which were corrected in [my version of the geojson file](data/mauritius-districts-geojson.json).

+# To-do
+- [ ] In `analyser` folder, make it easier to add/remove techs.
+Also make use of dictUtils.
+- [ ] Automatically check for duplicates.
+- [ ] update structure of scraped data in readme
+- [ ] Add timeseries data viz
+- [ ] add a workflow to backup database (and maybe release a public version)
+- [ ] Fix : Riviere du Rempart district includes some nearby small islands.
+- [ ] add statistics about job title. (for example : count most common jobs)